 Google Ads is a great workaround for new businesses because you don’t have to wait around so long to see results.
 While working on your site’s SEO, you can put resources into a Google Ads campaign and start getting impressions and clicks immediately.
 Because it’s so speedy, it’s also a good way to test whether a given keyword or audience is worth pursing via organic search – if it converts well in Google Ads, you can deduce that it’s worth trying to rank for in SEO and build out your content in that area.
-(Just one of the ways that Google Ads and SEO are two great tastes that taste great together.)

 As an added bonus, you can often get started on Google Ads very cheaply – Google often offers vouchers (basically free PPC budget) for new advertisers.
 Right now it’s running a special for Google Ads Express: Sign up by December 16 and get a free month of advertising.